yangzhongke/Zack.CameraLib/README.md

 ```

 # Zack.WinFormCoreCameraPlayer
-A control used for displaying video of camera.
+A .NET Core WinForm control used for displaying video of camera.
 Sample code of WinForm for .NET Core.

 Step 1: